THE BEGINNERS GUIDE ON HOW TO KNOW & SET UP 2FA ON BINANCE, LOCALBITCOINS & 500 TOP CRYPTO EXCHANGES

 Step 2: Install it.

-Step 3: Go to Binance crypto exchangeand log into your exchange account.
+Step 3: Go to Binance crypto exchange and create an account.
+Observe below.

 Step 4: Enter your Email ID, Password and click on Login.

 Step 5: Go ahead and complete a small puzzle (as will be shown) by dragging a piece to the right-hand side to fix.
 (A mark that you are truly a human and not a bot).